Pace Suburban Bus: I-55 Express

 Due to a change in Illinois law, Pace implemented bus-on-shoulder service in 2011 along the Stevenson Expressway (I-55) as part of a multi-year demonstration project.
 In 2014, the Illinois General Assembly and the Illinois Governor enacted legislation that permanently allowed bus-on-shoulder service and expanded the transit option to all expressways and tollways within northeastern Illinois.

 Since 2011, Pace has expanded its service along the I-55 corridor several times.
-Most recently, Pace established a pilot program in August 2024 to expand weekday service along many routes that make up the I-55 Express service.
-The response from riders has allowed Pace to propose making the service expansion permanent.
-In fact, service along the I-55 corridor saw a 7.7 percent increase in year-over-year ridership from January 2024 to January 2025.
+The agency additionally established a pilot program in August 2024 to expand weekday service along routes that make up the I-55 Express service.
+The response from riders has caused Pace to propose making the service expansion permanent.
+As a result of these expansions, service along the I-55 corridor saw a nearly 8 percent increase in year-over-year ridership from January 2024 to January 2025.